renacargnelutti/renacargnelutti/README.md

 🛠️ I really like to use and research about cutting-edge technologies.

+📝 Worked closely with Project Managers to help them organazing and estimating tasks

 ❤️ Passionated about learning and discussing tech stuff.

 👨‍💻 Currently working at [LoopStudio](https://loopstudio.dev)